 Members not registered with UKCP

 NCHP and NSTT members not registered with the UKCP must be able to evidence a minimum of fifteen hours of CPD per calendar year.
 Some appropriate CPD examples are:

 - Attendance at relevant conferences.

 - Further relevant training (live, online or distance learning).

 - Research or writing on relevant topics.

-- After three years/200 hours in practice (whichever is longer) practitioners are required to either be in a supervisory relationship (as above) or be an active member of a peer support relationship.
-We expect this relationship to provide adequate guidance and support for client work, recognising its potential to have a negative psychological impact on the practitioner and also recognising the potential danger of a practitioner becoming stale or having too narrow a focus on their work.
+- After three years or 200 hours in practice (whichever is longer), practitioners must either be in a supervisory relationship (as above) or be an active member of an appropriately experienced and modality-focused peer support supervision group.
+We expect this group to provide adequate guidance and support for client work, recognise its potential to have a negative psychological impact on its members and recognise the potential risk of developmental stagnation and narrow focus.

-Supervisors/peer supporters may be required, at any time, to produce a report on the participation of the supervisee, and the supervisee’s standing as a registrant in good standing may be affected by this report.
+At any time, supervisors or members of peer support supervision groups may be required to produce a report on the participation of the supervisee.
+The supervisee’s standing as an NCHP or NSTT registrant in good standing may be affected by this report.

 - Working Online – anyone wishing to offer online therapy must have an appropriate qualification specifically for working in this way.